x3042/ExactODEReduction.jl/README.md

 ## What is exact reduction?

 Exact reduction of the system of differential equations is an exact variable substitution which preserves the invariants of the system.
-In this project we mainly consider reductions obtained with **linear transformations**.
+In this project we consider reductions obtained with **linear transformations**.
 We will explain it using a toy example.
 Consider the system

 $$\begin{cases}
 \dot{x}_1 = x_1^2 + 2x_1x_2,\\